YusufAnsar/GoodWeather/README.md

 # Good Weather
-A weather application using MVVM pattern.
+A weather iOS application using MVVM pattern.